Nialljb/CISO/README.md

 [FAQ](#faq)

 ### Summary
-Takes three orthogonally acquired images (axial, coronal, sagittal) collected on Hyperfine Swoop and combines into a single 1mm isotropic image.
+Takes three orthogonally acquired images (axial, coronal, sagittal) collected on Hyperfine Swoop and combines into a single 1.5mm isotropic image.

 Inputs:
 -	Axial
 -	Coronal
 -	Sagittal
--	Template (age-matched)
+-	Template (age-matched) [now optional]

+If no age matched template is provided, the algorithm will attempt to first make an initial template by rigid regisitration of all images to the axial plane.
+This will then be the reference for isotropic reconstruction.

+There is now also a feature in the configuration to select if a phantom is being reconstructed.

 ### Cite